mHemaAP/ERAv1_S5/README.md

 ```
 You can execute the `S5.ipynb` notebook to perform the training and testing.
 Adjust the hyperparameters such as learning rate, momentum, batch size, and number of epochs to improve the model performance as desired.

-Below is the sample output provided by utils.
+Below are few results provided by utils functions at the respective places in S5 notebook.

-### 1. Sample Training and Test Stats
+### 1. Model Training and Test Stats

 ```
 display_model_stats(train_loss, train_accuracy, test_loss, test_accuracy)